 The Great Schism (meaning split) took place in the year 1054 AD.
 The primary causes of the Schism were disputes over the Pope's claims of authority or supremacy over the whole church (which were rejected by the Eastern Orthodox Patriarchs) and over the insertion of the 'Filioque' clause (meaning 'and the Son') into the Nicene Creed by the Western patriarch (pope) in 1014 AD.
 The Eastern Orthodox Church stated that the 28th Canon of the Council of Chalcedon explicitly proclaimed the equality of the Bishops of Rome and Constantinople, so there would not be one ruler over the whole church, but self-governing Patriarchs in Old Rome and New Rome (Constantinople).

-Catholic AnswerThere is some confusion over the term "Great Schism".
+There were other less significant reasons for the Schism, such as differences over liturgical practices, for example, the use of unleavened bread in the West.Catholic AnswerThere is some confusion over the term "Great Schism".
 In many volumes of Roman Catholic history, the Great Schism refers to the schism of the west when the papacy moved to Avignon, and there were two claimants, at one point, three to the papal throne.
 Others use the Great Schism to refer to the Schism of the East, when the Orthodox Church broke away from the Catholic Church.

 from A Catholic Dictionary, edited by Donald Attwater, Second edition, revised 1957